 |2010||Estate Taxes Repealed for 2010|

-So, do you revise or create your Estate Planning to cap off your Credit Shelter Trust a/k/a By-Pass Trust at the $2,000,000 formula?
+So, do you revise or create your Estate Planning to cap off your Credit Shelter Trust a/k/a By-Pass Trust with a formula?
 Also, do we create that Irrevocable Life Insurance Trust to transfer life insurance out of your name and therefore, removed from your taxable estate.

 I suggest to my friends and clients that it is definitely time for an Estate Tax Planning review.
 Contact us today.